rushton/parquet-dump/README.md

-# Parquet Dumper
+# Parquet Dump

-Dumps parquet as json to stdout from a pipe
+Converts binary parquet data from a pipe into JSON outputted to STDOUT

 # Build